-If you know the location of the intruder, quickly move away from the danger and encourage those around you to do the same.
+• If you know the location of the intruder, quickly move away from the danger and encourage those around you to do the same.
 Be aware, that if you move from indoors out into the open, you could be exposing yourself to the intruder.
 Also be aware that there could be more than one intruder.
 If you decide to move away, do so as quickly as possible until you are certain you are out of danger.
-Remain in a safe place with doors locked and blinds drawn until assistance arrives.
+If you remain in doors, move to a safe place with doors locked and blinds drawn until assistance arrives.

-Your ability to move quickly and your perception of how close the intruder is will help you determine if it is safer for you to run, hide, or fight.
+• Your ability to move quickly and your perception of how close the intruder is will help you determine if it is safer for you to run, hide, or fight.